-Deactivating IPS feature to solve prevention of legitimate traffic increases the plant’s risk, alerts are treated as potentially false positive.
-Reverting to prevention mode is extremely difficult because of the time and effort it takes to find the root cause analysis of the initial incident that caused the prevention capability.
+Deactivating the IPS feature to avoid preventing legitimate traffic increases the plant risk, since alerts are treated as potentially false positive.
+Reverting to prevention mode is extremely difficult because of the time and effort it takes to find the root cause of the initial incident that caused the prevention.

-It is advisable to handle those scenarios (degrading to IDS) with high priority and create procedures to mitigate that risk (such as establishing a responsible role for managing the process to research the root cause analysis and the return to IPS mode).
+It is advisable to handle these scenarios (degrading IDS) with high priority, and to create procedures to mitigate the risk (such as establishing a responsible role to manage the process, research the root cause, and return to IPS mode).

-6. MB & OTORIO Unified Analysis Process
+MB & OTORIO Unified Analysis Process

-The following section will describe in detail OTORIO’s threat modeling in conjunction with Untertürkheim production halls and MB SITS 2.0 documentation.
+This section describes in detail the OTORIO threat model in conjunction with the Untertürkheim production halls and the MB SITS 2.0 documentation.

-The combination of OTORIO model with MB SITS 2.0 provides an effective segmentation plan customized to MB to efficiently counteract an attacker and providing a swift detection of an attack with the means to stop it.
+The combination of the OTORIO threat model together with MB SITS 2.0 provides an effective segmentation plan customized to MB to efficiently counteract an attack, and to provide swift detection of an attack together with the means to stop it.

-As seen in Chapter 3, OTORIO’s model should comply with three questions.
+As discussed in Chapter 3, the OTORIO model should address these three questions.

 What are the attack surfaces and vectors?

-Untertürkheim plant (like most MB plants) has several attack surfaces and potential attack vectors that enable cyber attackers to breach the shop floor and propagate in the network.
+The Untertürkheim plant (like most MB plants) has several attack surfaces and potential attack vectors that enable cyber attackers to breach the shop floor and propagate in the network.

-A cyber-attack, whether targeted (i.e. a planned and prepared attack) or opportunistic generic (i.e. exploiting an unsecured attack surface or a generic malware that was introduced to the shop floor unintentionally by an employee) has the potential to cause production failure or interfere with the safety mechanisms resulting in potential financial cost, reputation loss or even human injuries.
+A cyber-attack, whether targeted (i.e. a planned and prepared attack) or opportunistic generic (i.e. exploiting an unsecured attack surface, or a generic malware that was introduced to the shop floor unintentionally by an employee) has the potential to cause production failure, or interfere with safety mechanisms, resulting in potential financial loss, reputation loss, or even personal injuries.

-The cornerstone of risk governance by segmentation is identifying the most probable to be exploited attack surfaces and the respectively attack vectors that would offer the least resistance to an attack.
+The cornerstone of risk governance by segmentation is to identify the attack surfaces most likely to be exploited, and the respective attack vectors that would encounter the least resistance in an attack.

-The following are a potential entry points (with some short examples) of a cyber-attack to the UT hall, prioritized by ease of penetration’s potential (prioritization is based upon our insights of MB shop floors and halls gained by the intimate knowledge we developed over the last months):
+The following are potential entry points (with some short examples) of a cyber-attack to the UT hall, prioritized by ease of potential penetration (prioritization is based upon our insights about the MB shop floors and halls, gained by the intimate knowledge we developed over the last months):